-Based on this evaluation, the vegetation on the exterior slopes is adequate as no substantial bare or overgrown areas were observed.
+Based on this evaluation, the vegetated portions of the interior and exterior slopes is adequate, as no substantial bare or overgrown areas were observed.
 Articulated concrete block and/or riprap provide additional protection near and below the normal water level.
-Therefore, the original design and construction of Pond 3 included adequate vegetation of the dikes and surrounding areas,.
+Therefore, the original design and construction of Ash Pond 2 included adequate vegetation of the dikes and surrounding areas, with articulated concrete block and/or riprap constituting equivalence on portions of the interior slopes.

 Operational and maintenance procedures are in place to regularly manage vegetation growth, including seeding any bare areas, as evidenced by the conditions observed by AECOM.
 As a result, these procedures are appropriate for maintaining vegetation.
-Therefore, Pond 3 meets the requirements in §257.73(d)(1)(iv).
+Therefore, Ash Pond 2 meets the requirements in §257.73(d)(1)(iv).